 - All online activities that standard fibre broadband supports but 40x faster and with much more data capacity

-* Average percentage of the time a household could stream the highest Netflix video quality (UHD) - Measuring Broadband New Zealand (Winter 2020) report, Commerce Commission New Zealand.
+* Average percentage of the time a household could stream the highest Netflix video quality (UHD) - Measuring Broadband New Zealand (Spring 2020) report, Commerce Commission New Zealand.

 ** These download times are an estimate and assume the best typical speed for each broadband connection type (Source: Measuring New Zealand’s broadband performance).
 These estimates are not a guarantee of the speed you'll get at your address.
 Actual download times may be longer - especially for ADSL, VDSL and fixed wireless connections.
 Your broadband performance can be affected by range of factors beyond the Chorus network.